mrdavidgrant/mrdavidgrant.github.io/README.md

 ![Avatar](./images/myAvatar.svg =100x100)
 # Portfolio of David Grant

 I am a Full Stack Web Developer and Problem Solver with experience programming in Multiple Languages and frameworks.
+My background is in IT System Administration and Support with an extensive client list ranging from ISPs to large Provincial Corporations.

-# Node.js/Express/PostgreSQL
+## Node.js/Express/PostgreSQL
 ```javascript
 function insertUser (submission) {
 knex('users')